maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 The SMB module's slave functionality could be tested by the following procedure.

 Wire the SMB0 module and SMB1 module.
-The SMB1 module acts as a slave eeprom.
+The SMB1 module acts as a slave EEPROM.

 - Enable kernel configuration
 ```